Time Allowed: 3 Hours

 How is cement industry responsible for land degradation?

 - It due to the reason that under these conditions the seeds do not get sufficient air to respire, the seeds do not get sufficient air to respire.

 - This is because excess water affects soil aeration and hence plants roots do not grow properly.
 Thus, Overirrigation is a big problem.

-Mineral processing like grinding of limestone for cement industry, and calcite and soapstone for ceramic industries generates heavy amount of dust and releases it in the atmosphere.
+- Mineral processing like grinding of limestone for cement industry and calcite and soapstone for ceramic industries generates heavy amount of dust and releases it in the atmosphere.

-Ques 4: How can democratic reforms be carried out by political conscious citizens?
+Q.4.
+How can democratic reforms be carried out by political conscious citizens?

 - The Right to Information Act is a good example of a law that gives the powers to the people to find out what is happening in government and act as watchdogs of democracy.

-Ques 5: What may be a goal of landless rural labourers regarding their income?
+Q.5.
+What may be a goal of landless rural labourers regarding their income?